The best NBN modems and mesh to overcome common issues

 - Wireless: WiFi 5 with 1300Mbps potential

-At the tidy price of $399 (check price), trusted modem manufacturer Linksys will hook you up with its multi-modem mesh networking system known as Velop.
+At the tidy price of $399 (check price), trusted modem manufacturer Linksys will hook you up with its mesh networking system known as Velop.

-The basic Linksys Velop kit will get you three modems to place around your home in the areas where a strong WiFi signal is needed most; home office, living room, recreation room, or simply that dank corner of your house where you struggle to get coverage.
+The basic Linksys Velop kit will get you three units to place around your home in the areas where a strong WiFi signal is needed most; home office, living room, recreation room, or simply that dank corner of your house where you struggle to get coverage.

 Besides ticking every box provided by the NBN Co, the Linksys Velop also offers app management, WiFi 5 technology, potential speeds of 1300Mbps, parental controls, two external LAN ports, and a 3-year warranty if the Velop system doesn’t live up to your expectations.